yeager-j/mean-starter/README.md

     - **Material Design**: Website is beautifully styled using material design.
 It is also 100% responsive on all screen sizes.
 - **Back End**:
     - **Passport**: Registration and Login is handled using Passport.
 For now, only the local strategy is used.
     - **Token Authentication**: To protect a route, you can add authentication middleware as demonstrated in the index.js file.
 Users must provide a valid token.
+Tokens contain the user's ID and hash in the payload.
+If the user changes his password, and by extension his hash, all previous tokens are invalidated.
     - **Correctly Done Encryption**: Security is taken seriously.
 Crypto is used to hash passwords with a unique salt.
 Even if someone gains access to the database they will never be able to decrypt the passwords.